PET Brain Imaging for Dementia

 Neuron-damaging diseases which cause dementia such as Alzheimer’s disease, cause great changes in brain metabolism, which in turn cause abnormalities that are easily detectable on FDG PET scans.

-Now, for the first time in clinical practice, physicians can utilize PET imaging to visualize evidence of amyloid plaques when evaluating for Alzheimer's disease.
-18F Florbetapir (AmyvidTM) is a radiotracer intended for use in adult patients with cognitive impairment who are undergoing clinical evaluation for Alzheimer's disease or other causes of cognitive decline.
+Using a newly FDA approved radiopharmaceutical, physicians can utilize PET imaging to visualize evidence of amyloid plaques when evaluating for Alzheimer’s disease.
+Amyloid plaque imaging is intended for use in adult patients with cognitive impairment who are undergoing clinical evaluation for Alzheimer’s disease or other causes of cognitive decline.

-Amyvid is injected into the bloodstream, where it crosses the blood-brain barrier and binds to amyloid plaques.
-The PET/CT scanner detects a positron signal produced by the radiolabeled fluorine-18 isotope and produces three dimensional images of the distribution of Amyvid in the brain.
+The radiopharmaceutical is injected into the bloodstream, where it crosses the blood-brain barrier and binds to amyloid plaques.
+The PET/CT scanner detects a positron signal produced by the radiolabeled fluorine-18 isotope and produces three dimensional images of the distribution of the radiopharmaceutical in the brain.

 Learn more about Alzheimer’s disease and molecular imaging.